visenze/visearch-sdk-android/doc/ProductSearch.md

                             .build(context);
 ```

+For searches in China, please change the endpoint to `https://search.visenze.com.cn`.

 ## 3. Solution APIs

 There are two main APIs provided in this suite, one allows searching for products based on an image input, the other searches using a product's ID (Recommendations API).
 A product's ID can be retrieved from a [Search Result](#4-search-results).